 2.)
-The CCleaner Hack was discovered and reported by both Morphisec and Cisco in separate in-field cases and reported separately to Avast.
+The CCleaner compromised version was discovered and reported by both Morphisec and Cisco in separate in-field cases and reported separately to Avast.

 Although the executables were signed by the original Piriform company – which was purchased by Avast in July - version 5.33 of CCleaner exhibited internal code injection behavior and reflective DLL loading directly into memory.

 “Morphisec’s unique Moving Target Defense cyber security solution first stopped the malicious file at one of our customers in Singapore.
 We were gratified to see that we prevented the attack and how our Endpoint Threat Prevention solution keeps our customers safe,” remarks Michael Gorelik VP R&D at Morphisec.

 Immediately after the initial investigation, Morphisec notified all of its customers and reported its findings to Avast to help the company identify the issue.
 An updated version of CCleaner 5.34 - which was released at September 12, 2017 - did not include any malicious code.